bowei/gce-gen/README.md

 ## Mocks

 Mocks are automatically generated for each type implementing basic logic for resource manipulation.
-This eliminates much of the boilerplate required to mock much of GCE functionality.
-Each method will also have a corresponding "xxxHook" function generated in the mock structure where unit test code can hook the execution of the method.
+This eliminates the boilerplate required to mock GCE functionality.
+Each method has a corresponding "xxxHook" function generated in the mock structure where unit test code can hook the execution of the method.

 ## Changing service code generation